A Traffic Management Framework for On-Demand Urban Air Mobility Systems: Network-Wide Scheduling

 \subsection{VertiSync Policy}

 We now introduce our policy which is inspired by the queuing theory literature \cite{armony2003queueing} and the classical Traffic Flow Management Problem (TFMP) formulation \cite{bertsimas1998air}.
 The policy works in cycles during which only the trips that were requested before the start of the cycle are serviced.
-A central planner schedules the aircraft for either servicing trip requests or rebalancing in the network until all such requests are serviced, at which point the next cycle starts.
+At the start of a cycle, a central planner schedules the aircraft for either servicing trip requests or rebalancing in the network until all the trips that were requested before the start of the cycle are serviced.
 The aircraft schedule during a cycle is communicated to vertiport operators responsible for takeoff and landing operations at each vertiport.
-Figure~\ref{fig:renewal-schematic} shows the flow of information in the policy; it is assumed that the central planner knows the location of each aircraft as well as the number of trip requests for each O-D pair.
+It is assumed that the central planner knows the location and energy state of each aircraft as well as the number of trip requests for each O-D pair.
 The scheduling for service or rebalancing is done synchronously during a cycle, and hence the name of the policy.